tribixbite/awesome/README.md

 *   [kohler/gifsicle](https://github.com/kohler/gifsicle) - Create, manipulate, and optimize GIF images and animations
 *   [LongSoft/UEFITool](https://github.com/LongSoft/UEFITool) - UEFI firmware image viewer and editor
 *   [google/pebble](https://github.com/google/pebble) - This is the latest version of the internal repository from Pebble Technology providing the software to run on Pebble watches.
 Proprietary source code has been removed from this repository and it will not compile as-is.
 This is for information only.
+*   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that supercharge productivity and customization on Windows
 *   [axboe/fio](https://github.com/axboe/fio) - Flexible I/O Tester
 *   [ashvardanian/StringZilla](https://github.com/ashvardanian/StringZilla) - Up to 100x faster strings for C, C++, CUDA, Python, Rust, Swift, JS, & Go, leveraging NEON, AVX2, AVX-512, SVE, GPGPU, & SWAR to accelerate search, hashing, sorting, edit distances, sketches, and memory ops 🦖
 *   [ichisadashioko/windows-touchpad](https://github.com/ichisadashioko/windows-touchpad) - Make use of touchpad for handwriting in Windows